Airiseru/class-link-clipboard/README.md

 Depending on your operating system, there are different ways on running the program.

 Make sure that the python file must be installed on your device.
+- Enter `git clone https://github.com/Airiseru/class-link-clipboard` on the terminal
+- Use any other method such as Download ZIP, SSH, or GitHub CLI (green button that has the word 'code')

 #### General Usage
 `python <filename> save <keyphrase>` - Saves to clipboard the keyword and its link